 What does this mean for you?

 Laboratory test results impact many areas of our daily lives: assurance of safe drinking water, food safety, health care, environmental monitoring, providing energy, mineral exploration and various production processes.
 Regulators and others rely on the competence of laboratories to deliver the results on which important decisions are made.
 Accreditation enhances the public confidence in those test results.
 Increasingly, regulators and suppliers require laboratory test results to be accredited to the ISO/IEC 17025 standard.

 On-site assessment process

 Under ISO/IEC 17025, a laboratory's competence is assured via an on-site assessment process and participation in applicable Proficiency Testing programs.
 The on-site assessment process is a thorough examination of the laboratory’s Management System and Quality System.
-All the quality system elements addressed in ISO 9001 certification are covered (did you know SRC recently certified to the ISO 9001:2008 standard?).
+All the quality system elements addressed in ISO 9001 certification are covered.
 All the technical factors necessary for producing quality data are also examined, including:

 - technical competence of staff

 - suitability, calibration and maintenance of test equipment

 - quality assurance of test and calibration data

 This on-site assessment process assures that the laboratory is capable of producing accurate, traceable and reproducible data.
 The process is repeated at regular intervals to ensure the laboratory maintains their capabilities.
 It is a very intensive process conducted by a team of technical experts from an Accreditation Body.